GrASP: A Library for Extracting and Exploring Human-Interpretable Textual Patterns: Conclusion and Outlook

-Apart from extracting and exploring patterns from textual datasets, \grasp{} has potential to be applied to several other problems such as explainable text classification (where patterns provide explanations) \cite{ribeiro2018anchors}, human-AI model co-creation (with patterns enabling communication) \cite{yang2019study}, and analyzing deep learning models (by studying patterns that the models or the neurons capture) \cite{lertvittayakumjorn-etal-2020-find,albini2020dax}.
-Furthermore, the \grasp{} algorithm and the provided exploration tool are language-agnostic.
-To apply \grasp{} to a language besides English, users need to create custom attributes that augment input tokens with linguistic features of the target language.
-More generally, \grasp{} is applicable to other types of sequence data beyond text as long as we can extract suitable attributes for the sequence data \cite{Agrawal:95}.
-Lastly, it is possible and interesting to extend our library with the functionalities of \grasp{}$^{lite}$ \cite{shnarch-etal-2020-unsupervised} –- extracting patterns in an unsupervised way.
+We presented \grasp{} -- a Python library for extracting patterns from textual data together with the novel web-based tool for exploring the resulting patterns and the input examples.
+Also, we demonstrated the usefulness of both via three use cases in NLP research (classification, machine translation model analysis, and data artifacts identification).
+Apart from these, \grasp{} has potential to be applied to several other problems such as explainable text classification (where patterns provide explanations) \cite{efstathiadis2022explainable,ribeiro2018anchors}, human-AI model co-creation (with patterns enabling communication) \cite{yang2019study}, and interpreting deep learning models (e.g., by studying patterns that the models' neurons capture as reflected by their activation scores) \cite{lertvittayakumjorn-etal-2020-find,albini2020dax}.
+Furthermore, the \grasp{} algorithm and the provided exploration tool are language-agnostic, so, as future work, it would be interesting to apply \grasp{} to a language besides English.
+To do so, users need to create custom attributes that augment input tokens with linguistic features of the target language.
+More generally, \grasp{} is applicable to other types of sequence data beyond text as long as we can extract suitable attributes for them \cite{Agrawal:95}.
+Lastly, it is possible and interesting to extend our library with the functionalities of \grasp{}$^{lite}$ \cite{shnarch-etal-2020-unsupervised} –- extracting patterns in an unsupervised way when we have a single list of texts rather than two lists (i.e., positive and negative classes) of texts.